fleschutz/PowerShell/Docs/cd-scripts.md

-## cd-scripts.ps1 - Change the working directory to the PowerShell scripts folder
+## cd-scripts.ps1 - Sets the working directory to the PowerShell scripts folder

-cd-scripts.ps1
+This script changes the working directory to the PowerShell scripts folder.

 ## Parameters
 ```powershell